-ADT 210 - Pre-Production, Pre-Visualization, and Animatics
+ADT 210 Pre-Production, Visualization, and Animatics

-This course prepares the student to plan a specific audiovisual production for 3D animation.
-Traditional techniques such as storyboarding are converted in the animatics process.
-The animatic is a dynamic process that combines the directions of a script, with the audio of the production resulting in a visual narrative, which serves as a guide to the final production of an animated work.
-The course offers students the opportunity to develop an animation concept by integrating classic cinema techniques and using the technological advances available from digital animated production.
-This course has the support and coordination of the Creative Technologies Studio (StudioLAB).
-4 credits.
+The pre-production, previsualization and animatics course prepares the student to plan a specific audiovisual production for 3D Animation.
+Traditional techniques such as storyboarding become the process of animatics.
+Animatic is a dynamic process that combines the directions of a script with the audio of the production resulting in a visual narrative, which serves as a guide to the final production of an animated work.
+The course offers you the opportunity to develop a concept of animation by integrating classic techniques of filmmaking and using the technological advances available from digital animated production.
+This course is supported and coordinated by the Creative Technologies Studio (StudioLAB).
+3 credits.

-ADT 220 - Character Design and Animation (Prerequisites: ADT 201, ADT 210)
+ADT 220 Character Design and Animation (Prerequisites ADT 201 and ADT 210)

-This course explores the techniques necessary for the full development of a three-dimensional character.
+This course explores the techniques necessary for the complete development of a threedimensional character.
 From artistic conceptualization, organic modeling of the human figure and its texturing, to the creation of skeleton and the body and facial deformations necessary for animation, the student addresses all the stages necessary to create and animate a deformable three-dimensional character.
-In addition, the student develops an original character with stage animation.
+In addition, the student develops an original character with animation on stage.
 3 credits.